 - Carpet of Virility: The artwork shows that under the shirt he dons, there are a lot of hairs.

-- Crutch Character: Another one: his growth is almost as bad as Eyvel, but unlike Eyvel, he stays longer and is better able to capture units.
+- Crutch Character: Another one: his growths are almost as bad as Eyvel's, but unlike Eyvel, he stays longer and is better able to capture units.
+His movement star can also come in handy in a pinch.

 - Da Chief: Of Reformed Brigands.